Meethak Al-Khatib

 « Ma vie n’est qu’une succession de drames », lâche le père de famille. Édenté, les cheveux blancs, ce syriaque de 57 ans ressemble déjà à un vieillard. « Je n’ai pas les moyens de me soigner.
 Les 500 dollars (417 €) par mois de ma pension d’invalidité parviennent à peine à nourrir ma famille. » Sans

-Reach out to me for filming / photography / producing opportunities or requests.
+Reach out for filming / photography / producing opportunities or requests.

 Pieces I contributed to: